 Liposuction is a procedure that reduces and slims disproportionate areas of the body that are resistant to both exercise and diet.
 The procedure can achieve a more appealing body contour by eliminating excess fat deposits.
-Areas commonly treated with excellent results include the tummy, hips, thighs, back/bra-line, arms, neck, male chest, and love handle areas.
+Areas commonly treated with excellent results include the tummy, hips, thighs, arms, neck, male chest, and love handle areas.
 Liposuction is frequently performed in combination with other plastic surgery procedures to achieve optimal results.

 The best candidates for liposuction are at or near their ideal body weight, maintain a healthy lifestyle, and have realistic expectations.
 Liposuction is not a treatment for obesity or a substitute for diet and fitness.
 It is best not to smoke one month before or after surgery, as this could have negative effects on the healing process.